nwije/Course3Assignment/CodeBook.md

 ### Guide to create the tidy data file

-1.Set the working directory
+1. Set the working directory

-2.Download the data (zipped) from the following site: https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip
+2. Download the data (zipped) from the following site: https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip

-3.Unzip the data
+3. Unzip the data

 4. Explore the file structure: test data is in the "test" folder, training data is in the "train" folder.
 In each of these folders, there is a subject_ file which gives the subject id, X_ file which gives the data for each feature measured (i.e. movement data), and the y_ file which gives the activity (as a number).
 In the main directory text files are available which give labels to the activities (activity_labels), and labels to the features (features).